– BY FIONA ZERBST

 Doing more doesn’t make you a better poet

 As Huxley says, you don’t have to do more to become a good poet – climb Everest or swim to Robben Island or whatever the case may be.
 Those things might be worth writing about, but they won’t turn you into a good poet because you’ve done them.
 In fact, the great English poet Philip Larkin had what many would consider a ‘boring’ life, working as a librarian for much of his life, never marrying, not doing anything especially flamboyant or wild.
-Yet his poems are a testament to a lifetime of very rich thoughts and observations.
+Yet his poems are a testament to a lifetime of vibrant thoughts and observations.

 Poetry is interpreting the world around you